30 Hours / 30 CEs

 • Intended Audience

-This training is designed for professionals involved in or interested in sexual violence risk assessment and management, with a focus on using Structured Professional Judgment (SPJ)tools—such as the SVR-20 V2 and RSVP—to guide risk assessment, case formulation, and management planning.
-It is suitable for those specializing in sexual violence risk assessment and management using SPJ guidelines.
+This training is intended for professionals involved in or interested in sexual violence risk assessment and management using structured professional judgment (SPJ) tools such as the SVR-20 V2 and RSVP.
+It is relevant for those who specialize in assessing and managing sexual violence risk, developing case formulations, and creating management plans using SPJ guidelines.

-• Criminal Justice Professional (e.g., probation, parole, law enforcement)
+• Criminal justice professionals (e.g., probation, parole, law enforcement)

 • Anyone interested in or considering implementing the SVR-20 V2 or RSVP in their practice